apache/samza/docs/startup/preview/index.md

 ### Window

 #### Windowing Concepts
-**Windows, Triggers and WindowPanes**: The window operator groups incoming messages in the MessageStream into finite windows.
+**Windows, Triggers, and WindowPanes**: The window operator groups incoming messages in the MessageStream into finite windows.
 Each emitted result contains one or more messages in the window and is called a WindowPane.

 A window can have one or more associated triggers which determine when results from the window are emitted.
 Triggers can be either [early triggers](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/windows/Window.html#setEarlyTrigger-org.apache.samza.operators.triggers.Trigger-) that allow emitting results speculatively before all data for the window has arrived, or late triggers that allow handling late messages for the window.